Donald Trump, Who Often Calls Democrats And Press ‘Enemy Of American People,’ Now Refuses To Call Russia Enemy

 — Jon Cooper ???? (@joncoopertweets) July 18, 2018

 Donald Trump also seems to be out of step with the American people on Russia.
-A recent poll from NBC News/SurveyMonkey found that 68 percent viewed Russia as an enemy of the United States, up 9 percent from one year ago.
+A recent poll from NBC News/SurveyMonkey found that 68 percent viewed Russia as an enemy of the United States, up nine percent from one year ago.